 Why do we perform the test for packet loss?
-The packet loss is responsible for many of the network issues especially in the WAN connectivity and Wi-Fi networks.
+The packet loss is responsible for many of the network issues, especially in the WAN connectivity and Wi-Fi networks.
 The packet loss test results conclude the reasons behind it like the issue is due to the network connectivity or the quality of the network degrades due to TCP or UDP packet loss.

-For testing the loss various tools are used, one such tool is PRTG network monitor tool which assists to confirm the lost packets, locate the UDP and TCP packet loss issues and also scrutinize the network utilization by calculating the network bandwidth, availability of nodes, and by checking the IP addresses of the network devices for better network performance.
+For testing the loss various tools are used, one such tool is the PRTG network monitor tool which assists to confirm the lost packets, locate the UDP and TCP packet loss issues, and also scrutinize the network utilization by calculating the network bandwidth, availability of nodes, and by checking the IP addresses of the network devices for better network performance.

 #1) PRTG Packet Loss Test